 “So if there is a Volcano Observatory and if they happen to receive any information about the eruption then they may – if the communication circuits work and they're not too busy – get that information to somebody who might understand it and transmit it.
-And then if the Volcanic Ash Advisory Centre receives that information, and they can see the eruption on satellite and it's not covered by cloud, then they'll get a decent product back and then maybe the country concerned will put out a warning which might be received by the aircraft involved.” (scientist 5)
+And then if the Volcanic Ash Advisory Centre receives that information, and they can see the eruption on satellite and it's not covered by cloud, then they'll get a decent product back and then maybe the country concerned will put out a warning which might be received by the aircraft involved.”
+(Scientist 5, Sept 2013)

 These processes are thus dependent on the presence of volcano observatories and their ability to fund this work; on the constraints and operational capacity of the Meteorological Offices, and on communication systems.
 More recently, efforts have been made to put more onus on the VAACs themselves – not least because of the regional, rather than national, aspect of the hazard.
 This also allows the better resourced institutions to take the lead, and ash clouds are often detected by Meteorological Offices where volcano observatories do not exist.
-However, there are still fundamental uncertainties within the science pertaining to eruptive source conditions, physical processes controlling the evolution of volcanic plumes, atmospheric dispersion modelling and ash observations from the ground, air or space (Bonadonna, 2006; Bonadonna et al., 2015).
+However, there are still fundamental uncertainties within the science pertaining to eruptive source conditions, physical processes controlling the evolution of volcanic plumes, atmospheric dispersion modelling and ash observations from the ground, air or space (Bonadonna, 2006; Bonadonna et al., 2015) – and different VAACs use different models.

 Annexe 3 to the Convention on Civil Aviation deals with the responsibilities of nations to monitor volcanoes:

 …what it originally said was something like if there's a volcano report it will be passed on …And since then we've had all these discoveries about what the real world is like … And long debates about the nature of power if you like and of the power of the volcanologists to change that within the States concerned.
 So obviously typically the poorly resourced observatories are in the poorly resourced States.
-So we are limited in what we can do but we did strengthen the wording in the requirement to read that States with active or potentially active volcanoes shall arrange that selected State volcano …and surrounding countries are encouraged to help basically, we can't make you but please look after your neighbour or if you're in the UK then please look after Montserrat and so on. (scientist 5)
+So we are limited in what we can do but we did strengthen the wording in the requirement to read that States with active or potentially active volcanoes shall arrange that selected State volcano …and surrounding countries are encouraged to help basically, we can't make you but please look after your neighbour or if you're in the UK then please look after Montserrat and so on.
+(Scientist 5, Sept 2013)

-These efforts are still underway and are challenged by resource imbalances between nations as well as by the nature of international-level bureaucracy: wordings have to be agreed by all of the states concerned, as with UN documents like the Sendai Framework, and this can lead to very vague recommendations.
+These efforts are still underway and are challenged by resource imbalances between nations as well as by the nature of international-level bureaucracy: wordings have to be agreed by all of the nation-states concerned, as with UN documents like the Sendai Framework, and this can lead to very vague recommendations, particularly where powerful states dominate the discourse.
 Indeed, UN organisations can be challenging to deal with because they involve a great deal of diplomacy, and the funding for these projects is not clear.
-In order to facilitate the funding of volcano monitoring in developing countries, ICAO has put in place a procedure for countries to claim costing for volcano monitoring from airlines.
-Landing or overflight charges can be levied, and individual countries can then allocate these to volcano observatories at their discretion – but this does depend on them using that discretion.
+In order to facilitate the funding of volcano monitoring in developing countries, ICAO has put in place a procedure for nation-states to claim costing for volcano monitoring from airlines.
+Landing or overflight charges can be levied, and individual claimants can then allocate these to volcano observatories at their discretion – but this does depend on them using that discretion.